metagentools/GraphBin/README.md

 [2] Wu, Y.W., Simmons, B.A., Singer, S.W.: MaxBin 2.0: an automated binning algorithm to recover genomes from multiple metagenomic datasets.
 Bioinformatics 32(4), (2016)

+[3] Strous, M. _et al._: The Binning of Metagenomic Contigs forMicrobial Physiology of Mixed Cultures.
+Frontiers in Microbiology 3, 410, (2012).

-[3] Sczyrba, A., et. al : Critical Assessment of Metagenome Interpretation a Benchmark of Metagenomics Software.
+[4] Sczyrba, A., _et. al_: Critical Assessment of Metagenome Interpretation a Benchmark of Metagenomics Software.
 Nature Methods 14, 1063-1071 (2017)

-[4] Barnum, T.P., et al.: Genome-resolved metagenomics identifies genetic mobility, metabolic interactions, and unexpected diversity in perchlorate-reducing communities.
+[5] Barnum, T.P., _et al._: Genome-resolved metagenomics identifies genetic mobility, metabolic interactions, and unexpected diversity in perchlorate-reducing communities.
 The ISME Journal 12, 1568-1581 (2018)

-[5] Bankevich, A., et al.: SPAdes: A New Genome Assembly Algorithm and Its Applications to Single-Cell Sequencing.
+[6] Bankevich, A., _et al._: SPAdes: A New Genome Assembly Algorithm and Its Applications to Single-Cell Sequencing.
 Journal of Computational Biology 19(5), 455-477 (2012)

-[6] Nurk, S., Meleshko, D., Korobeynikov, A., Pevzner, P.A.: metaSPAdes: a new versatile metagenomic assembler.
+[7] Nurk, S., Meleshko, D., Korobeynikov, A., Pevzner, P.A.: metaSPAdes: a new versatile metagenomic assembler.
 Genome Researcg 5, 824-834 (2017)

-[7] Zhu, X., Ghahramani, Z.: Learning from Labeled and Unlabeled Data with Label Propagation.
+[8] Zhu, X., Ghahramani, Z.: Learning from Labeled and Unlabeled Data with Label Propagation.
 Technical Report CMU-CALD-02, Carnegie Mellon University, (2002)

-[8] python-labelpropagation: Python implementation of label propagation, [https://github.com/ZwEin27/python-labelpropagation](https://github.com/ZwEin27/python-labelpropagation).
+[9] python-labelpropagation: Python implementation of label propagation, [https://github.com/ZwEin27/python-labelpropagation](https://github.com/ZwEin27/python-labelpropagation).